William Goldman: Awards

 He won two Academy Awards: one for Best Original Screenplay for Butch Cassidy and the Sundance Kid, and Best Adapted Screenplay for All the President's Men.
 He also won two Edgar Awards, from the Mystery Writers of America, for Best Motion Picture Screenplay: for Harper in 1967, and for Magic (adapted from his 1976 novel) in 1979.
 In 1985, he received the Laurel Award for Screenwriting Achievement from the Writers Guild of America.

 Personal life

 He was married to Ilene Jones from 1961 until their divorce in 1991; the couple had two daughters, Jenny and Susanna.
 Ilene, a native of Texas, modeled for Neiman Marcus; Ilene's brother was actor Allen Case.

+Goldman was survived by his partner of nineteen years, Susan Burden, his daughter Jenny, and a grandson.
+His daughter Susanna died in 2015.

-Goldman said that his favorite writers were Miguel de Cervantes, Anton Chekhov, Somerset Maugham, Irwin Shaw, and Leo Tolstoy.
+Goldman said that his favorite writers were Miguel de Cervantes, Anton Chekhov, W. Somerset Maugham, Irwin Shaw, and Leo Tolstoy.

 He was a die-hard fan of the New York Knicks, having held season tickets at Madison Square Garden for over 40 years.
 He contributed a writing section to Bill Simmons's bestselling book about the history of the NBA, in which he discussed the career of Dave DeBusschere.

+Since his death his collection of personal books is managed by INKQ Rare Books in Addison, Texas.

 Death

-Goldman died in Manhattan on November 16, 2018, due to complications from colon cancer and pneumonia.
+Goldman died at his Manhattan apartment on November 16, 2018, due to colon cancer complicated by pneumonia.
+He was 87.